pol-floriach/qomsim/README.md

-# Numerical simulations supporting quantum optomechanical oscillator setup
+# Numerical simulations for my tfg
 In progress...